 “Hockey Eastern Ontario (HEO), along with Hockey Northwestern Ontario (HNO) and the Ontario Hockey Federation (OHF), is pleased to announce the launch of a new training program for team officials to support trans-inclusive hockey in Ontario, understand discrimination based on gender identity and provide gender expression training.

 There are two courses which will educate team officials on this important topic – ‘Understanding Discrimination based on Gender Identity and Gender Expression’ and ‘A Guide to the Dressing Room Policy and Confidentiality Statement.’

 All coaches and trainers must take these two courses and coaches will be awarded 3 certification maintenance points for taking the courses.
 HEO recommends that all team officials and administrators take this training given its significant benefit.
-For team officials already assigned to a team, completion of these modules will be required by October 1, 2017.
-For team officials named within a month of or after October 1, they will have 30 days to complete both modules.

 Officials will register for the courses in the eHockey portal and require an eHockey account.
 If you do not have an eHockey account you can create one after clicking the Register for the Training link.

 Once you have registered for the training you will receive an email from eHockey.
 Within that email you will find the address to the online training in the “Post Task/Field Evaluation” section.

 This process started in 2013, when a complaint to the Human Rights Tribunal of Ontario was filed against Hockey Canada alleging discrimination in services based on gender identity.”
 HEO Website

 “To determine the requirements for head coaches, assistant coaches, or trainers,” follow this link.